 Dreams are very personal.
 How we feel in our dreams, like being excited, afraid, or anxious, helps us understand the messages from our subconscious.

 A rabbit in your dream can mean different things.
 It can show a change in your life or situation.
-The rabbit, as a spirit animal, maybe there to guide you.
+The rabbit, as a spirit animal, may be there to guide you.

 Rabbits in dreams can also remind you to play or connect with your childlike innocence.
 In some cultures, rabbits signify good luck and good fortune.